-The Chair stated that the title of minute AC.34 needed to be changed to Audit Completion Report.
+The chair stated that the title of agenda item AC.34 needed to be changed to Audit Completion Report.

-- That the minutes of the Audit and Governance Committee meeting held on 12h November 2020 be agreed as an accurate record. - 2.
-That the title of minute AC.34 be changed to Audit Completion Report.
+- That the minutes of the Audit and Governance Committee meeting held on 12^h November 2020 be agreed as an accurate record. - 2.
+That the title of the agenda item for AC.34 be changed to Audit Completion Report.

-AC.43 TRACKING OF RECOMMENDATIONS
+AC.43 TRACKING THE RECOMMENDATIONS